hikari-crescent/Songbird-Py/README.md

+> ⚠️ This library is on lifeline support and I am looking for a new maintainer.
+Please DM me if you
+> are interested.

 # Songbird-Py
 Songbird bindings for python.
 The goal is to provide an easy to use alternitive to Lavalink.
 Its written with rust-bindings to [Songbird](https://github.com/serenity-rs/songbird).